blaetter/pepgen/README.md

 7. put at least one unzipped ePub into the `epub` folder
 8. make sure your webserver only has access to public/ and go for it

+## Configuration

+You need to configure the following parameters that are located in the `app/config/config.yml` (step 5 of the installation process)

+1. `base_path` - The absolute base path to your copy of PeP-Gen. No trailing slash.
+2. `http_base` - The baseic URL of your PeP-Gen. No trailing slash.
+3. `secret` - The secret token that is shared between your website or shop and PeP-Gen
+4. `textpattern` - The textpattern that is located in your original ePubs e.g. `<!-- WATERMARK -->` or `XXX_WATERMARK_XXX`.
+Should be very unique.
+Has to contain delemiters because I don't know what characters you want to use.
+5. `template` - The template the textpattern is replaced by.
+It should contain a `%s` pattern so the watermark can be put into it
+6. `files_to_replace` a string of files where the watermark can be found in.
+Maybe you want to put the watermark in more than one file?
+Should either be a full filename or a regular expression including the delemiters.

 ## Usage